Wilderness Conditions Update

 Yosemite Valley

-• The Merced River Canyon is clear with minimal flooding from Little Yosemite Valley to Merced Lake.
+• The Merced River Canyon is clear with minimal flooding from Little Yosemite Valley to the Merced Lake.

 • Snow Creek switchbacks are sun-warmed, and rattlesnakes have been observed.